 Word of advice!
 E

 These are egg free cupcakes, so please do not substitute milk/vegan milk as it’s an essential ingredient.
-Milk moistened the batter, adds flavor and gives color to these cupcakes.
+Milk moistened the batter and adds flavor to these cupcakes.
 Same goes for baking soda and vinegar.

 Baking soda + vinegar together starts a chemical reaction that helps the cupcakes to rise.
 It’s a chemical reaction that produces carbon dioxide bubbles, and that’s what makes a cake/cupcake fluffy and light.
 I have received queries about adding vinegar in cupcakes/ cakes, but don’t worry you won’t taste the vinegar in this recipe.